pippim/pippim.github.io/mserve.md

 The following video shows again how the *Fine-tune time index* function is selected.
 This time the video spends a little time showing you all the buttons in the function.
+After turning on sound for the video below and clicking play, make sure you move your mouse outside the video.
+This way you can see the entire contents underneath the video control bar.

 <video src="https://user-images.githubusercontent.com/92641463/149672896-ed6b96ac-9c1f-4017-9b15-e41adac8126b.mp4"
 data-canonical-src="https://user-images.githubusercontent.com/92641463/149672896-ed6b96ac-9c1f-4017-9b15-e41adac8126b.mp4"